 By: Tracey Morgan

 In January 2012, I planned a busy Combined Driving Event (CDE) schedule that would take me from Florida to Kentucky to New Jersey.
-Fortunately, my husband Kenny Cox agreed to join me in the adventure and serve as navigator for marathon.
+Fortunately, my husband Kenny Cox agreed to join me in the adventure and serve as a navigator for a marathon.
 One of the many enjoyable aspects of Combined Driving is the close partnership needed with your equine and human partners to successfully complete three days of competition, including a dressage test, a marathon with up to eight difficult obstacles covering up to 17k, and a timed course of cones set a few inches wider than the carriage width.

 This year I competed in three CDE divisions: Single, Pair and Four-in-Hand.
 Having spent years developing and training driving ponies, I was in an enviable position of having Jennifer Sims’ Morgan stallion, Declaration (aka ÏSparky), ready to move up to the Advanced level, as well as the Dartmoor ponies, that I previously competed at four World Championships, in the pony Pair division.
-Since each competition allows a driver to compete only one entry, I knew the training and conditioning schedule of competing in two divisions would be challenging.
+Since each competition allows a driver to compete for only one entry, I knew the training and conditioning schedule of competing in two divisions would be challenging.
 The year got even more complicated when a very special pony, Fuego, a German Riding Pony, joined the barn and won my heart.

 Sparky is an easy stallion to work with and his trainability led us to place first in all three Florida competitions in early winter.
 Supple and rhythmical in dressage, agile and brave in marathon, and eager and controllable in cones, this breeding stallion was a blast to compete.
 Winning the Advanced single division at Black Prong, Sunshine and Little Everglades got the competition year off to a good start.
 Sparky is Kenny’s favorite pony because of his amazing acceleration and power during marathon.